Erin Schwarz, CEO/Principal Consultant

 Prior to founding Vivacity Consulting, she worked with the prestigious association management firm, BSC Management.
 She served as Executive Director of the International Pediatric Endosurgery Group from 1999-2003, and as Executive Director of both the American Head & Neck Society (AHNS) and the Association for Academic Surgery from 2003-2006.
 Erin also served as the CME Manager for SAGES from 1999-2006.

 Since 2006, Erin has provided consulting services to the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), AHNS and other large associations, hospitals healthcare systems, and medical education companies.
-In this role, she has provided leadership for multiple ACCME reaccreditation efforts, including the reaccreditation with commendation of Good Samaritan Hospital Los Angeles, Children’s Healthcare of Atlanta, The Southeast Permanente Medical Group, ASTRO and SAGES.
+In this role, she has provided leadership for multiple ACCME reaccreditation efforts, including the reaccreditation with commendation of Hippo Education and Rowan School of Osteopathic Medicine.

-Erin has shared her knowledge and expertise at the local and national level since 2003, including presentations at the Alliance for CE in the Health Professions and during the Spring 2016 CMEPalooza.
-She has also contributed to publications in peer reviewed education and surgery journals, including an expanded abstract in the spring Journal of Continuing Education in the Health Professions.
+Erin has shared her knowledge and expertise at the local and national level since 2003 (see below).
+She has also contributed to publications in peer reviewed education and surgery journals.

-Erin is currently the Chair of the Almanac Editorial Board and a member of the Alliance for Continuing Education in the Health Professions and the Southern California Medical Education Council (SCMEC).
+Erin is currently the Chair of the Almanac Editorial Board and a member of the Alliance for CE in the Health Professions and the Southern California Medical Education Council (SCMEC).